cioportfolio/ed-sim-js/README.md

 ### scripts/getMovements.js

-A utility functioin which reads the staff and rota profile (structured in the same way as service.js) and generates a stream of events to simulate the arrival and departure of staff according to the shift rota.
+A utility function which reads the staff and rota profile (structured in the same way as service.js) and generates a stream of events to simulate the arrival and departure of staff according to the shift rota.

 ### scripts/service.js